How to find cheap flights to Orlando

 It usually pays to at least look and see if there are any specials.
 If you can book a flight to Orlando on Southwest, don't skip this step.

 Include your airfare in your package.
-Dad's partners at Dreams Come True Vacations are full service travel agents and can add flights to your package with no problem.
+Dad's partners at Destinations to Travel are full service travel agents and can add flights to your package with no problem.
 All you have to do is say the word and before you know it you'll be jetting your way off to the Most Magical Place on Earth.

 The "major" airlines and some of the minor airlines have "hidden" (out in the open) fees that will jump up and turn a cheap flight to Orlando into a really expensive trip to the city of Magic.
 Some airlies charge a bag fee (up to $40 per bag for checked bags), some airlines even charge for carry-on bags.

 Some airlnes charge you extra if you want to pick your seat.
 Most will charge something extra if you want a special seat (exit row or even regular seats with extra leg room).
 Even Southwest Airlines which ridicules these extra charges will gladly accept a $10 each way payment if you want to bump up your place in line.

 As your friendly neighborhood travel agent let me make a recommendation (feel free to do whatever you want with it).